National Coalition for Men: History

 The liberal Center for American Progress has criticized the NCFM for its stance on the issue, as did the Southern Poverty Law Center.

 The NCFM has engaged in controversial behavior such as publicly outing alleged sexual assault victims whose cases were dismissed due to lack of evidence and labelling these women as "false accusers".

-In July 2020, NCFM's vice president and main attorney in several lawsuits, Marc Angelucci, was murdered at his home.
+In July 2020, NCFM's vice president and main attorney in several lawsuits, Marc Angelucci, was murdered at his home by a rival men's rights activist.